 Usually a cargo weighing 100kg cannot be loaded on a cargo weighing 50kg.
 However a box weighing 5kg can usually be loaded on a box weighing 4 kg.
 There are different opinions on this so you can change it here to fit your requirements.
 It will likely affect the utilization.

 This setting is set to true by default!

-By default two different cargoes with different Consignment IDs will not be loaded into the same container.
-This setting makes this possible.
+By default two different cargoes with different Consignment IDs can be loaded into the same container.
+This setting will load them in separate containers.

 Use this setting if you want to make sure the consignments does not get split up into different containers.

 Note that if the consignments does not fit any of the selected equipment they will not be loaded and put under "Unloaded items"

 The segregation table enables you to tell which cargoes can or cannot be loaded together in the same equipment.
 Start by creating classes for your segregation table.
 To add a new class enter a class name and press the add button.